 Tung Yin joined the Lewis & Clark Law School faculty in 2009.
-Before that, he taught for seven years at The University of Iowa College of Law, where was most recently professor and Claire Ferguson Carlson Faculty Fellow; practiced law from 1998-2002 with Munger Tolles & Olson LLP in Los Angeles, where he specialized in white collar corporate criminal defense and employment law.
+Before that, he taught for seven years at The University of Iowa College of Law, where he was most recently professor and Claire Ferguson Carlson Faculty Fellow; and practiced law from 1998-2002 with Munger Tolles & Olson LLP in Los Angeles, where he specialized in white-collar corporate criminal defense and employment law.
 He clerked for the late Hon.
 Edward Rafeedie, U.S. District Court for the Central District of California, the late Hon.
 William J. Holloway, U.S. Court of Appeals for the Tenth Circuit, and the Hon.
 J. Clifford Wallace, U.S. Court of Appeals for the Ninth Circuit.
 While in law school at the University of California, Berkeley, he was a Notes and Comments Editor of the California Law Review and a member of the Moot Court Board.

 Specialty Areas and Course Descriptions